LyricLy/parse-discord/README.md

 ## Source
 The logic for this module was worked out by hand by testing against Discord's official client through trial and error.
-As such, it may have subtle inaccuracies.
-If you find one of these, please let me know by filing an issue!
+As such, it may have subtle inaccuracies, especially in handling of Unicode.
+If you find a case that isn't parsed the same as it is in Discord, let me know by filing an issue!